Postal voting in the 2024 general election

 You can help us take action – and get our regular free email

-Only those who applied for a postal vote before the deadline of Friday 14 June (in Northern Ireland) or Wednesday 19 June (in Great Britain) are able to vote by post in the general election this year.
+Only those who applied for a postal vote before the deadline of Friday 14 June (in Northern Ireland) or Wednesday 19 June (in Great Britain) were able to vote by post in the general election this year.

-It’s not clear what exactly has caused the reported delays.
+It’s not clear what exactly caused the reported delays.
 The Electoral Commission confirmed to Full Fact that elections teams within local authorities are responsible for printing and issuing postal votes to their own residents.

-Some local authorities have issued these in multiple batches of post, depending on when people applied to vote this way.
-Kevin Hollinrake, the minister of state for business and trade responsible for postal services, said the Royal Mail has a “resourcing issue”.
+Some local authorities issued these in multiple batches of post, depending on when people applied to vote this way.
+Kevin Hollinrake, the minister of state for business and trade responsible for postal services, said the Royal Mail had a “resourcing issue”.
 A Royal Mail spokesperson told the Telegraph in a 1 July article: “we have no backlog of votes.”

 “If there are individual cases where a voter has not yet received their postal ballot pack, they should request a replacement from their local authority.
 Voters can post their postal ballot until Wednesday [3 July], and we know the Royal Mail has plans in place to ensure all postal votes get delivered in time to be counted.”